JigneshRaval/simple-blog/src/pages/javascript/understanding-execution-context-and-execution-stack-in-javascript.md

 Properly understanding the concept of execution context and execution stack will make you a much better JavaScript developer.

-So without further ado, let’s get started :)
+So without further ado, let's get started :)

 * * *

 ### What is an Execution Context?

 Simply put, an execution context is an abstract concept of an environment where the Javascript code is evaluated and executed.
-Whenever any code is run in JavaScript, it’s run inside an execution context.
+Whenever any code is run in JavaScript, it's run inside an execution context.

 #### Types of Execution Context

 There are three types of execution context in JavaScript.

 *   **Global Execution Context — **This is the default or base execution context.
 The code that is not inside any function is in the global execution context.
 It performs two things: it creates a global object which is a window object (in case of browsers) and sets the value of `this` to equal to the global object.
 There can only be one global execution context in a program.
 *   **Functional Execution Context —** Every time a function is invoked, a brand new execution context is created for that function.
-Each function has its own execution context, but it’s created when the function is invoked or called.
+Each function has its own execution context, but it's created when the function is invoked or called.
 There can be any number of function execution contexts.
 Whenever a new execution context is created, it goes through a series of steps in a defined order which I will discuss later in this article.
-*   **Eval Function Execution Context —** Code executed inside an `eval` function also gets its own execution context, but as `eval` isn’t usually used by JavaScript developers, so I will not discuss it here.
+*   **Eval Function Execution Context —** Code executed inside an `eval` function also gets its own execution context, but as `eval` isn't usually used by JavaScript developers, so I will not discuss it here.

 ### Execution Stack